August 1978 conclave: Proceedings

 Luciani had told his secretary that he would decline the papacy if elected.
 During the third ballot, Johannes Willebrands and António Ribeiro, who sat on either side of Luciani, whispered words of encouragement to him as he continued to receive more votes.
-Jaime Sin told Luciani, "You will be the new pope".
-Luciani was elected on the fourth ballot and when Jean-Marie Villot asked Luciani whether he accepted his election he replied, "May God forgive you for what you have done" and accepted his election.
-In honor of his two immediate predecessors, he took John Paul as his regnal name.
-After the election, when Cardinal Sin paid him homage, the new pope noted: "You were a prophet, but my reign will be a short one".
+Jaime Sin told Luciani, "You will be the new pope."
+Luciani was elected on the fourth ballot, and when Cardinal Jean-Marie Villot asked Luciani whether he accepted his election, he replied: "May God forgive you for what you have done," and accepted his election.
+In honor of his two immediate predecessors, he took John Paul I as his papal name.
+After the election, when Cardinal Sin paid him homage, the new pope noted: "You were a prophet, but my reign will be a short one."

-On 26 August 1978 at 6:24 p.m. local time (4:24 p.m.
-UTC), the first signs of smoke appeared from the chimney of the Sistine Chapel.
-It was unclear for over an hour whether the smoke was white to indicate a pope had been elected or black to indicate that balloting would continue.
+On 26 August 1978 at 18:24 CEST (16:24 UTC), the first signs of smoke appeared from the chimney of the Sistine Chapel.
+For over an hour, it was unclear whether the smoke was white to indicate a pope had been elected or black to indicate that balloting would continue.
 Some of the cardinals had personally deposited their notes and tally sheets in the stove, darkening what should have been white smoke.
-Pericle Felici, as the ranking Cardinal Deacon, then stepped onto the balcony of St. Peter's Basilica and delivered the Habemus Papam in Latin, announcing Luciani's election.
-At 7:31 p.m.
-John Paul I appeared on the balcony and gave his blessing.
-When he appeared about to address the crowd, he was reminded that was not traditional, and he withdrew without speaking further.
+Pericle Felici, as the cardinal protodeacon, then stepped onto the balcony of St. Peter's Basilica and delivered the Habemus papam in Latin, announcing Luciani's election.
+At 19:31 CEST, John Paul I appeared on the balcony and gave his Urbi et Orbi blessing.
+When he appeared about to address the crowd, he was reminded that was not traditional and withdrew without speaking further.
 He invited the cardinal electors to remain in conclave for another night and dined with them, occupying the same chair as he had at their earlier group dinners.

-This was the first conclave since 1721 in which three future popes participated–John Paul I, John Paul II, and Benedict XVI–and the first since 1829 in which two did so.

-Reported voting tallies
+Voting tallies

 Several authors have provided what they claim to be the vote totals at the conclave.
 Cardinals were not required to destroy notes they took during the conclave.

-Yallop tally
+Yallop

-As presented by David Yallop, who claims that John Paul I was murdered.
+As presented by David Yallop, who claimed that John Paul I was murdered.